Empirical Indicators of Surplus Pressure

 Surplus Pressure Theory is a structural explanation of economic dynamics.
 It does not predict precise short-term price movements or the timing of specific crises.
 Instead, it identifies systemic pressures that emerge when the allocation dynamics of the P-field diverge from the reproduction requirements of the V-field.

-For this reason empirical indicators should not be treated as direct tests of the theory in isolation.
-Individual indicators can appear in many economic situations.
-What matters is the pattern formed by several indicators appearing together over time.
+For this reason, empirical indicators should not be treated as direct tests of the theory in isolation.
+Individual indicators can appear in many economic contexts.
+Diagnostic force arises from the persistent co-occurrence and reinforcement of multiple indicators over time rather than from any single measure taken in isolation.

 II.
 Divergence Between Profits and Wages

-A large body of empirical work documents this divergence.
-Thomas Piketty’s historical studies show that in many advanced economies the share of income accruing to capital has risen relative to labour since the late twentieth century.
+A large body of empirical work documents this pattern.
+Thomas Piketty’s historical studies show that in many advanced economies the share of income accruing to capital has risen relative to labour since the late twentieth century, indicating a sustained shift in the distribution of income toward asset ownership and financial returns.

-From the perspective of Surplus Pressure Theory, this pattern suggests that surplus realised in the P-field is not always being redistributed or reinvested in ways that reinforce labour reproduction.
-Instead, increasing shares of surplus may be captured within financial or asset markets.
+From the perspective of Surplus Pressure Theory, this divergence reflects a condition in which surplus realised in the P-field is not consistently redistributed or reinvested in ways that reinforce labour reproduction.
+Instead, increasing shares of surplus are retained within financial and asset markets, allowing monetary accumulation to expand independently of the conditions required to sustain labour participation and demand.
+This pattern does not by itself produce crisis, but it indicates a growing misalignment between allocation and reproduction.

 III.
 Financial Expansion and Asset Inflation